mickfuzz/phd4/_posts/thesis_chapters/2024-10-9-Appendices.md

             Bee](#appendix.5.bee---contextual-vignette-on-the-conflict-experienced-by-one-family-the-3d-bee)
         -   [Appendix.feedback - Feedback from P1 participants
             (extracts)](#appendix.feedback---feedback-from-p1-participants-extracts)
-        -   [Appendix.map - Dialogue of use of physical maps at the start of session X](#appendix.map---dialogue-of-use-of-physical-maps-at-the-start-of-session-x)
-            -   [Vignette.reflection - Session reflections and secret
-                missions in
-                P3](#vignette.reflection---session-reflections-and-secret-missions-in-p3)
-            -   [Commentary on
-                Vignette.reflection](#commentary-on-vignette.reflection)
-        -   [Vignette.documentation - Introducing documentation in drama
-            frame](#vignette.documentation---introducing-documentation-in-drama-frame)
         -   [Appendix.themeing - Themeing
             GDPs](#appendix.themeing---themeing-gdps)
             -   [Appendix 5.R.x - Sketching towards a map to help navigation.](#appendix-5.r.x---sketching-towards-a-map-to-help-navigation.)
-        -   [Appendix.alien - Transcription of the introducing a drama
-            process in
-            P3](#appendix.alien---transcription-of-the-introducing-a-drama-process-in-p3)
             -   [Appendix 7.makertypes - DUPLICATED LATER - ALSO WHAT
                 ABOUT CHAPTER
                 7](#appendix-7.makertypes---duplicated-later---also-what-about-chapter-7)